 My house is pretty much a dream for finding all the yucky stuff that needs a cleaning hack to cure it.
 These pans are no exception.
 With all our delicious baking going on in our nice and shiny oven, the kids can barely keep up with the dirty dishes.

 (Yes, we pretty much have the kids start helping wash dishes as soon as they can reach the sink.)

 I started by trying to get some shine and remove gunk on these two cookie sheets.
 What a pain…since I was doing it all wrong!
 First, these were coated, non-stick pans and they were never shiny to begin with.
-That’s why the before shot and the after shot look almost identical in pictures.
+That’s why the before shot and the after shot looks almost identical in pictures.

 The sticky gunk did come off, and they were definitely cleaner, but I could not see it.

-Second, the process I used was too hard.
+Second, the process I used was way too hard.
 I used a small brush to apply the cleaner and that made it so difficult to get all the residue off cleanly.
 The pans definitely got clean, but it took way longer than it should have with the brush I was using.

 (Note: Nothing wrong with the brushes.
 They were actually AMAZING when we used them with our shower and bath tile cleaner!)

 Then I found my next test subject: a grimy cupcake pan.
-So, yes, it’s kind of hilarious that I cleaned the bottom of a cupcake pan, because WHO DOES THAT?
-(I guess I do, because the visual proof is worth it!)
+So, yes, it’s kind of hilarious that I cleaned the bottom of a cupcake pan because WHO DOES THAT?
+(I guess I do because the visual proof is worth it!)

-I decided to use a simple cotton wash cloth so I could apply more direct pressure to the grime.
+I decided to use a simple cotton washcloth so I could apply more direct pressure to the grime.
 Bingo!

-When I used the wash cloth to apply the cleaner in a circular motion it was way easier to feel the lumps, bumps, and yucky spots that needed extra attention.
+When I used the washcloth to apply the cleaner in a circular motion it was way easier to feel the lumps, bumps, and yucky spots that needed extra attention.
 It left a smooth, polished surface that clearly showed the cleaning impact.